EclipseFdn/openmdm.org/README.md

 # openmdm.org

+---
+**NOTE**

+This project was migrated to [Eclipse Gitlab](https://gitlab.eclipse.org/eclipsefdn/it/websites/openmdm.org) on March 14, 2022.

+---

 The [https://openmdm.org](https://openmdm.org) website is generated with [Hugo](https://gohugo.io/documentation/).

 openMDM® 5 is a kit of components and concepts, which can be used to compose applications for measured data management systems.
 The development of components and concepts is driven by the openMDM® Eclipse Working Group.
 All components and concepts are published under the Eclipse Public License.